saurabhmehta1601/RAD-Rapid-Application-Developer/README.md

-# RAD-Rapid-Application-Developer-
+# RAD (Rapid-Application-Developer )
-An application to repidly start your development process .
+An application to kickstart your  development process .